BeeeOn/gateway/doc/mainpage.md

 * zwave.statistics.interval - interval of reporting statistics of the Z-Wave network

+* zwave.controllers.reset - comma-separated list of home IDs of controllers to be reset once connected

 #### Thermona VPT

 * vpt.refresh - polling frequency of managed VPT devices (e.g. "20 s")